(Updated 2019) How Long Do I Have To Sue? | Limitation Periods

 The limitation period in Canada

 We have all heard of victims coming forward years after being abused, and disclosing what happened to them.
 Sometimes criminal charges are laid against the perpetrators; sometimes civil claims are filed, and sometimes both actions occur.

 Lawyers are often asked: Aren’t there limitation periods that apply in these types of cases?
 Why are such victims entitled to proceed so long after the alleged abuse took place?

-In Canada, unlike the United States, there is no statute of limitation that prevents the prosecution of serious criminal charges at any time after the crime occurs.
+In Canada, unlike the United States, there is no statute of limitations that prevents the prosecution of serious criminal charges at any time after the crime occurs.
 Anyone can contact the police in Canada to report a crime that took place years ago.
 The police can and do investigate such crimes and they will lay charges — as long as the alleged perpetrator is still alive, and they deem that there exists sufficient evidence to pursue and support a conviction.

-What is a limitation period?
+What is the limitation period?

 In the simplest terms, a limitation period sets out a time limit as to when legal proceedings may be commenced by filing a claim.
-It defines the time in which an aggrieved person can initiate a claim arising from an injury, loss, or damage that occurred as a result of an act or an omission.
+It defines the time in which an aggrieved person can initiate a claim arising from any injury, loss, or damage that occurred as a result of an act or an omission.
 Limitation periods do apply in Canada to civil suits.
 Each province has its own rules, but the rules are similar across the country.

 Basic Limitation Period in Civil Suits in Ontario

 Limitation periods are defined under the Limitations Act, 2002, and by common law.
 Save for exceptions, the Act provides that claims may not be commenced more than two years after the date of occurrence of the event.